383 Comments

 Expand full comment

-Let's interpret that statement with more clarity that hits to the center of our bigger problems which is our country requires more women to show their ability, strength, courage and more importantly innate willingness to sacrifice all for both justice and to provide for those in need.
+Let's interpret that statement with more clarity that hits to the center of our bigger problem, which is our democracy's survival is at risk for lack of equal participation of women exercising their ability, strength, courage and just as importantly their innate willingness to sacrifice all in the name of justice for those in need most especially children and families.

 It is in our DNA and surviving the abuse of men since the beginning of time we know how to navigate around formidable obstacles, fight, survive and win despite the burden of oppression and cruelty that has been perpetuated against us as a gender generation after generation.